 - “User chooses a product.”

 You can group them under certain actions to be more organized.

-There a few design paradigms out there for any software development, but one you might have heard about is Object Oriented Design or OOD.
+There are a few design paradigms out there for any software development, but one you might have heard about is Object Oriented Design or OOD.
 It’s not only the easiest, but also gives complete control over all the processes you make in the application.
-For object-oriented design – and for the last process in the design- you’ll need to break your application into objects.
+For object-oriented design – and for the last process in the design – you’ll need to break your application into objects.
 It’s like modeling the real world in your application.
-Every object has got attributes and functions linked to it.
+Every object has its attributes and functions linked to it.
 A table, for example, can have many colors, 4 legs and it can hold stuff on its surface.